This is NOT an opinion piece for or against the legalization of marijuana. This article IS designed to get you to:

 What is a gun owner supposed to do?

 It is evident that there is a huge disconnect between state and federal law.
 There is also a battle between the rights of the states and the power of the federal government.
+You can also read more about this topic in the post titled A Fresh Look at Marijuana and Gun Ownership.

 We highly recommend understanding state gun law and the gun laws of any state you travel to.
 We put together the most comprehensive resource book covering all the state gun laws called Legal Boundaries by State.
 It comes in not only a hard copy but a digital format as well.
 The digital copy is updated regularly whenever gun law changes, and your version will always reflect the most up-to-date gun laws.